Cardinal Tagle: The youthful 67-year-old emerging as a favourite to be the next pope

 Tagle, the former archbishop of Manila, would be the first pope from what is now considered Asia, although in the early Church some popes hailed from what is now called the Middle East, technically part of Asia.

-As archbishop of Manila, and before as bishop of the Philippine city of Imus, Tagle gained pastoral experience in running dioceses in Asia's largest Catholic country.
+As archbishop of Manila, and before as bishop of the Philippine city of Imus, Tagle gained pastoral experience in running dioceses in Asia’s largest Catholic country.
 By bringing him to the Vatican in 2020, Francis gave him one more notch in experiences seen as helpful to papal candidates.
-Tagle's move to Rome brought criticism from then-Philippine President Rodrigo Duterte, who oversaw a bloody "war on drugs" that killed thousands of Filipinos during his 2016-2022 administration.
+Tagle’s move to Rome brought criticism from the then Philippine president Rodrigo Duterte, who oversaw a bloody “war on drugs” that killed thousands of Filipinos during his 2016-2022 administration.

 Duterte said Tagle had been removed from Manila for meddling in national politics.

-The Philippine Catholic bishops' conference denied those accusations forcefully.
-Bishop Pablo Virgilio David of Kalookan, a conference official made a cardinal in 2024, called Duterte's claim "unbelievably ludicrous".
+The Catholic Bishops’ Conference of the Philippines denied those accusations forcefully.
+Bishop Pablo Virgilio David of Kalookan, a conference official made a cardinal in 2024, called Duterte’s claim “unbelievably ludicrous”.

 One possible weakness in Tagle’s candidacy is that he was involved in a management scandal three years ago.
 In 2022, Francis removed him from a second job as titular head of a Vatican-based confederation of 162 Catholic relief, development and social services organisations working in more than 200 countries.